 How to Keep Students from Using Google Translate

-It has always been important to steer world language students away from online translators, but now, with distance learning, it’s even more challenging.
+“How to use Google Translate without getting caught” and “Can teachers tell if you use Google Translate” are much-searched questions on the internet.
+Oh no!
+What’s a world language teacher to do?
+It has always been important to steer world language students away from online translators, but now, with more instructors teaching remotely, it’s even more challenging.
 In this post, I will share ideas on how to keep students from using Google Translate.

 I ran into this blog post, “Mr. Fortna’s Blog,” and I thought to myself, “Wow!
 I couldn’t have written it better!”